 - Reviewers should explain and support their judgment adequately so that editors and authors may understand the basis of their comments.
 Unsupported assertions by reviewers are of little value and should be avoided.

 - A reviewer should be alert to failure on the author's part to cite relevant work by other scientists.
 Any statement that an observation, derivation, or argument has been previously reported should be accompanied by the relevant citation.

 - A reviewer should call to the editor's attention any substantial similarity between the manuscript under consideration and any paper submitted to or published in a journal or other widely accessible form of publication.
+When evaluating the similarity between a manuscript and a conference paper, please refer to OSA's guidelines on expanded conference papers.
 The editor's attention should also be directed by the reviewer to perceived fragmentation of publication by the author(s).